 The name of this point, Walk Between, suggests to me that it helps people return to balance, especially if their tendency is to anger.

-This point seems to ease excess Liver energy in the Heat and Belly, but angry people often feel a fullness, a bursting sensation, in the chest and this point is great for that too.
+This point seems to ease excess Liver energy in the belly.
+Angry people, for instance, often feel a fullness, a bursting sensation, in the chest as well and this point is great for that too.

 This point on its own does not usually bring balance if the digestion is out of order.
 Consequently you would expect that the Stomach and Spleen pulses, and/or the Lung pulse, would be weak.
 Points on those channels would also be needed.